|

 present report systematically examines the primer design parameters

-that affect the exponential and linear phases of LATE-PCR
+that affect the exponential and linear phases of

 amplification.
 In particular, we investigated how altering the